hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 These are vital design goals for this HIPE:

-1. **Sender Encapsulation**: We must minimize what the Receiver has to know about the domain (routing tree or agent infrastructure) of the Sender in order for them to communicate.
+1. **Sender Encapsulation**: We SHOULD minimize what the Receiver has to know about the domain (routing tree or agent infrastructure) of the Sender in order for them to communicate.
-2. **Receiver Encapsulation**: We must minimize what the Sender has to know about the domain (routing tree or agent infrastructure) of the Receiver in order for them to communicate.
+2. **Receiver Encapsulation**: We SHOULD minimize what the Sender has to know about the domain (routing tree or agent infrastructure) of the Receiver in order for them to communicate.
-3. **Independent Keys**: Private signing keys should not be shared between agents; each agent should be separately identifiable for accounting and authorization/revocation purposes.
+3. **Independent Keys**: Private signing keys SHOULD NOT be shared between agents; each agent SHOULD be separately identifiable for accounting and authorization/revocation purposes.
-4. ***Need To Know* Information Sharing**: Information made available to intermediary agents between the Sender and Receiver must be minimized to what is needed to perform the agents role in the process.
+4. ***Need To Know* Information Sharing**: Information made available to intermediary agents between the Sender and Receiver SHOULD be minimized to what is needed to perform the agents role in the process.

 ## Assumptions